Precept: Secular law

 In secular law, a precept is a command in writing; a species of writ issued from a court or other legal authority.
 It is now chiefly used of an order demanding payment (in the UK, for example, the term is applied by local precepting authorities as part of the Council Tax system).
 The Latin form praecipe (i.e., to enjoin, command) is used of the note of instructions delivered by a plaintiff or his lawyer to be filed by the officer of the court, giving the names of the plaintiff and defendant.

 Higher education

 Princeton University uses the term precept to describe what many other universities refer to as recitations: large classes are often divided into several smaller discussion sections called precepts, which are led by the professor or graduate teaching assistants.
-Precepts or recitations usually meet once a week to supplement the lectures and provide a venue for discussion of the course material.
+Precepts usually meet once a week as a supplement to the lectures which demands more active engagement of students.